im-ikeda/bitbucket2jenkins/README.md

-# Bitbucket Notification To Jenkins
+# Bitbucket Repo-Push Notification To Jenkins

-This Hubot script supports all movements of Bitbucket!!
+This Hubot script supports repo:push event of Bitbucket.
+Only for the push to the specified branch, you will be notified Jenkins.

 ## Supporting
 - Repository Events
     + Push
+- Branch specify

 ## Installation